GlebBatykov/ossa/README.md

 However, not everyone can like both the actor model itself, which is implemented by isolates in Dart, and the actor framework.

-In addition to Dart-and I also write in C# and there is, as for me, a convenient wrapper for working with multithreading - Task.
+In addition to Dart, I also write in C # and, as for me, it has a convenient wrapper for working with multithreading - Task.

 I decided to do something in Dart as similar as possible to Task in C#, but with some nuances due to the fact that isolates are still used under the hood.